woensdag 30 april 2025

 His only defence is three women, on a farm at the end of the lane.
 The youngest of them claims that her duckpond is an ocean.
 The oldest can remember the Big Bang."

-I really don't understand why this has earned an average of 4 stars of Goodreads.
+I honestly don’t understand why this book has an average of 4 stars on Goodreads.

 Happy reading!